aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/metafilerenderingoptions/usegdirasteroperationsemulation/_index.md

 ---
 title: MetafileRenderingOptions.UseGdiRasterOperationsEmulation
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a value determining whether or not to use the GDI for raster operations emulation in C#
+description: MetafileRenderingOptions property.
+Gets or sets a value determining whether or not to use the GDI for raster operations emulation in C#
 type: docs
 weight: 70
 url: /net/aspose.words.saving/metafilerenderingoptions/usegdirasteroperationsemulation/